omarreis/vsop2013/planetfun/README.md

 in astronomical units (AU).
 The p´lane of the Ecliptic for equinox JD2000 is Z=0.
 Similar convention was adopted by this app for the 3D simulation.

-Planets consist of TSpheres parented to a TDummys.
+Planets consist of TSpheres parented to TDummys.
 Planet position is set using TDummy.Position.
 Planet rotation uses TSphere.RotationAngle.

 For the Moon we have ELP2000 geocentric spherical coordinates ( GHA, decl, radius ) These are used to rotate dummyMoonOrbitCenter, which is attached to dummyEarth.
 This makes the Moon rotate around Earth.
+Moon orbit radius is not used at this time ( a fake larger orbit is used )

-Earth sphere rotation is based on GAST, for realistic rotation.
+Earth rotation is based on GAST (Greenwitch Apparent Sideral Time).

 Both the Earth and Star background spheres are tilted by 23°26′ (Earth's ecliptic obliquity).
 Other planets orbit's are nearly parallel to Earth's, so planets Z coordinates are usualy small